Hadiqat al-Haqiqa: Another Hadiqat

-In mystical Persian literature, there is another book of the same nameو called Hadiqat al Hadiqa, attributed to Ghotb al-Din Mohammad Ibn Motahar Jami (1048-1141 AD).
+In mystical Persian literature, there is another book of the same nameو called Hadiqat al Hadiqa, attributed to Ghotb al-Din Mohammad Ibn Motahar Jami (1048–1141 AD).
 "Ghotb al-Din" is one of Sheikh Ahmad-e Jami's grandchildren and has included some of his poems in this book.
-This book was published about a century after Hadiqat al Haqiqa of Sanai and is remarkable by experts.
-This book, in addition of same name with the book of Sanai, has similarities with Sanai's Hadiqat al Hadiqa in terms of content and general purpose.
+This book was published about a century after Hadiqat al-Haqiqa of Sanai and is remarkable by experts.
+This book, in addition of same name with the book of Sanai, has similarities with Sanai's Hadiqat al-Haqiqa in terms of content and general purpose.
 This "hadiqat" is also a trove and a collection of issues of practical wisdom and mystical manifestations and opinions that have been written due to the necessity of time and to guide the followers.
 But apart from the resemblance of name and general similarity in content and purpose, these two books have notable differences in language theme and structure.
-Basically, "Hadiqat of Ghotb al-Din Mohammad Ibn Motahar Jami" is in prose form, but "Hadiqat al Haqiqa of Sanai" is in Mathnawi form.
+Basically, Hadiqat of Ghotb al-Din Mohammad Ibn Motahar Jami is in prose form, but Hadiqat al-Haqiqa of Sanai is in mathnawi form.
 In addition to the linguistic differences, these two works are different in structure and number of chapters.
-"Sanai's Hadiqat al Haqiqa" has one introduction and ten chapters, while "Hadiqat of Ghotb al-Din Mohammad Ibn Motahar Jami", in addition to the editor's introduction, has fourteen chapters each with seventy one various sections.
-The character and poems of Sanai Ghaznavi have always been respected and considered, and it is not unlikely that "Ghotb al-Din Mohammad Ibn Motahar Jami" wanted to devise another design of "Hadiqat al Haqiqa" that is appropriate to the language and intellectual needs of his time.
+Sanai's Hadiqat al-Haqiqa has one introduction and ten chapters, while Hadiqat of Ghotb al-Din Mohammad Ibn Motahar Jami, in addition to the editor's introduction, has fourteen chapters each with seventy one various sections.
+The character and poems of Sanai Ghaznavi have always been respected and considered, and it is not unlikely that "Ghotb al-Din Mohammad Ibn Motahar Jami" wanted to devise another design of "Hadiqat al-Haqiqa" that is appropriate to the language and intellectual needs of his time.